Could you tell us a bit about yourself?

 Have you seen any personal results since completing your course?

-Well, I’d say I am more aware of what is going on around in the world, I can easily see bias and fallacy that I haven’t really seen before, mostly because now I have it in my mind and I’ve practised it.
+Well, I’d say I am more aware of what is going on around the world, I can easily see bias and fallacy that I haven’t really seen before, mostly because now I have it in my mind and I’ve practised it.
 So, when I see that something is wrong, I don’t really have to think about it.
-For example, solid arguments I can easily see whether someone is making a strong argument and also, I can create my own strong arguments without making mistakes.
+For example, I can easily see whether someone is making a strong argument and also, I can create my own strong arguments without making mistakes.

 Do you now feel more confident in any skills since your course?